Archakov06/editorjs-github-gist-plugin/README.md

 - Add an optional Caption explaining the Gist.
 - Specify the height of the added Gist.
 - A preview of the uploaded Gist will be presented.
+- Error will be thrown on invalid URL input or invalid Gist ID.

 ## Installation